festival-project/festival-openstack-storage/README.md

 # festival-openstack-storage

-cookbook for mounting persistent storage in OpenStack on JOSE
+a chef cookbook for mounting persistent storage in OpenStack on JOSE